xraysoftmat/XEFI/README.md

 # XEFI
 A package for calculations of X-ray Electric Field Intensities (XEFI) using the Parratt recursive algorithm.

 This package calculates discrete models of multi-layer structures, including the ability to slice simplistic models into arbitrary layers.
 Supports the use of the `KKCalc` package to calculate the index of refraction within layers.

 ### The Model
+To make this model representative of the code, we count $N+1$ layers from $i=0$ to $i=N$ inclusive, as `python` indexes.

 ![Model](docs/geometry.png)
-Here, layers $i=0$ and $i=N+1$ are semi-infinite layers, typically modelling air/vacuum and a substrate respectively.
-Boundary conditions allow us to set the incident amplitude $T_0 = 1$, and the reflected amplitude $R_{N+1}=0$.
+Here, layers $i=0$ and $i=N$ are semi-infinite layers, typically modelling air/vacuum and a substrate respectively.
+Boundary conditions allow us to set the incident amplitude $T_0 = 1$, and the reflected amplitude $R_{N}=0$.
 We define the following quantities:
 | Variable     | Description
 | -            | -
 | $N$          | The number of interfaces between the top and bottom layers, corresponding to $N+1$ layers